Community Climate Funding logo Community Climate Funding logo

 Awareness and Education

-Please refer to the official program guide for a list of eligible costs.
+See the Program and Application Guide for a full list of eligible costs.

 Ineligible Costs

-• Routine or ongoing planning costs or planning activities that are not incremental to the project; • Regular salaries and/or benefits of applicant staff or partners;
+• Routine or ongoing planning costs or planning activities that are not incremental to the project.

-• Duplication of recently developed information, maps, or imagery (e.g., LIDAR) provided the information remains accurate;
+• Duplication of recently developed information, maps, or imagery (e.g., LIDAR that is currently available through the Open LiDAR Data Portal) provided the information remains accurate.

-• Costs related to individual or household preparedness or mitigation work, including workshops and purchase of emergency supplies (e.g., first aid kits, evacuation supplies) for community members or households;
+• Costs related to individual or household preparedness, including the purchase of emergency supplies (e.g., first aid kits, evacuation supplies).

 Reporting Requirements